-- Completion of preparatory training programs during the Spring and Fall.
-Spring training is held on two Sundays toward the end of the Spring semester.
-Fall training will occur during the week leading up to classes.
+- Completion of preparatory training programs during the Spring and Fall semesters.
+Spring training is held on one evening toward the end of the Spring semester.
+Fall training will occur during the week leading up to the start of classes.
 Attendance at all training sessions is required.

-- Facilitate Academic Planning Seminar class on the Saturday before classes begin in the Fall.
+- Facilitate Academic Planning Seminar class on the Saturday before classes begin in the Fall 2015 semester.

-- Attendance and participation in the weekly APS class.
+- Attendance and participation in the weekly APS class as per APS instructor.

-- Meeting individually with the Second year Experience Coordinator throughout the Fall semester as well as attending group meetings.
+- Meeting individually with the Second year Experience Coordinator throughout the Fall semester as well as attend Professional Development course sessions.

-- Presentations to APS classes, on topic such as time management, campus involvement, and adjusting to college life.
+- Presentations to APS classes, including but not limited to, time management, campus involvement, and adjusting to college life.

-- Assisting with large group First year events(i.e. Summer Reading, Club Craze, etc.) and
+- Attending and assisting with First year Experience events(i.e. Summer Reading, Club Craze, etc.)

-- Communicating with your mentees on a regular basis via e-mail and in-person.
+- Communicating with mentees via weekly e-mails and in-person.